audryna2801/yelpRatingPredictor/README.md

 ### model.py
 This file trains tests and saves our model.
 To evaluate the accuracy of each model, we calculated a weighted accuracy that allows us to penalize predictions more when they are further away from the actual rating (i.e. predicting a 5-star review as a 1 star).
 In the function "optimize_model", we cycled through combinations of parameters, namely: n-grams, number of stop words, and different variances of alphas to get the best combination that maximizes the accuracy of our model.
 Then, we used the output of this function in our "main_modelling" function where we further optimized the model by performing feature selection.
 The feature selection was done mainly using the sklearn library's feature selection method.

 Although feature selection reduced our overall accuracy (since it reduces the number of predictors in our model), it reduces the potential for overfitting.
-Given that our data comes exclusively from the Chicago area, reducing overfitting is important to make our model more robust in predicting reviews from a random user (of unknown location).
+Given that our data comes exclusively from the US, reducing overfitting is important to make our model more robust in predicting reviews from a random user (of unknown location).

 Then, "main_modelling" (after optimizing and feature selection) will save the best model as a PKL file, which is the model that we will use to predict the user's review input.
 It also saves the optimal vectorizer and selector in PKL files.